-- Weather: same old same old: coolish; overcast; massive 45-min. downpour on south channel portage; hints of sun in the evening.
+- Weather: same old same old: coolish; overcast; massive 45-min. downpour on south channel portage; hints of the sun in the evening.

 - Campsite: Bridal Veil Falls – very scenic and, thanks to the Falls, somewhat noisy!
-Perhaps room for 2 or 3 2-P tents, 1 good 4-P tent spot; portage trail goes through the campsite. no toilet box located.
+Perhaps room for 2 or 3 2-P tents, 1 good 4-P tent spot; portage trail goes through the campsite.
+No toilet box located.

 Below Macpherson Lake is Stonehenge Lake – and leading into Stonehenge are a couple of rapids, the first of which we lined on river right; they are followed by a middle section which we floated down.
 We then just continued floating down the bottom set.
 It was a bumpy ride!
 See the satellite image below for a better idea of the situation.

 According to our GPS track, we spent about fifteen minutes getting down and into Stonehenge.
-[In the Wilson guidebook these two rapids are #8 (CI-T) and #9 (CI line or run).]
+[In the Wilson guidebook, these two rapids are #8 (CI-T) and #9 (CI line or run).]
 The 2020 mid-September water level was not optimal!

 The area between Stonehenge Lake and Katherine Lake apparently features some pretty nice campsites and – on a sunny July day – sounds like a nice spot to ramble up and down the river with a camera.
 Rapids, swifts, waterfalls – a veritable Shangri La!
 However, a Shangri La campsite would have to be shelved for another possible trip – one coming down the North Branch from Gamble Lake.

-After crossing a dry boulder river bed, the last half is a beautiful woodland trail and our pace picked up noticeably!.
-Also noticeable was the sun which came out for a half-hour as we were nearing the end of the portage.
+After crossing a dry boulder river bed, the last half is a beautiful woodland trail, and our pace picked up noticeably!
+Also noticeable was the sun, which came out for a half-hour as we were nearing the end of the portage.
 We absorbed some sun rays as we sipped on Gatorade and munched an energy bar at the end of it – an hour and a quarter workout.
-It was 11:30 and instead of stopping for lunch in the next hour, we decided to paddle until we came to a decent campsite on the South Channel.
+It was 11:30, and instead of stopping for lunch in the next hour, we decided to paddle until we came to a decent campsite on the South Channel.

 - North Channel: Helen Falls; Center Falls; Frank’s Falls